Why is this important?

 The Scottish Family Information Service website at www.scottishfamilies.gov.uk provides free, impartial information on childcare and pre-school education services throughout Scotland.
 This includes information about childcare availability in local areas.

-Another useful site is the Parentzone website.
+Education Scotland (see next paragraph) has a section of its website called Parentzone.
 This provides a wide range of information for parents of preschool and school age children.
 Documents such as the curriculum framework for children aged between three and five years can be downloaded from this site.

 Education Scotland has a helpful website about early years care and education.
 The site has information about learning strategies, details of events and workshops, links to resources and publications and information about the Curriculum for Excellence.